ccardea/osy-site/yoga/niyama.md

 - *iṣṭa-devatā* = the desired deity
 - *samprayogaḥ* = union, connection, meeting, contact

-From chanting of mantras, [he gains] contact with the desired deity
+From chanting of mantras, [he gains] contact with the desired deity.

-*Svadhyaya* is sometimes translated as self-study and people derive all sorts of meaning from that. *Svadhyaya* has a few different meanings.
-Regarding the study of scriptures, it refers to the practice of memorizing and reciting scripture that was used in ancient times to transmit them before they were written down.
-It also refers to chanting of mantras that are associated with specific deities.
+*Svadhyaya* has a few different meanings.
+It is sometimes translated as self-study, and people derive all sorts of meaning from that.
+Regarding the study of scriptures, *svadhyaya* refers to the ancient practice of memorizing and reciting scripture for the purpose of transmitting knowledge to others before writing was commonplace. *Svadhyaya* also refers to the chanting of mantras that are associated with specific deities.
 That is what this sutra refers to.
 This type of practice is common in Buddhism but is usually omitted by western yoga practitioners.
+Compared to *Isvara*, the *ista-devata* are lesser deities.

 ### *Iśvara-praṇidhāna* - Devotion to Isvara